fodoole/qeen-analytics-sdk/README.md

   );
 }

-// Child component that uses the fetched data import { usePageData } from "./PageDataContext"; // Import the custom hook
+// Child component that uses the binding for events function ChildComponent() {

-function ChildComponent() {
   useEffect(() => {
     // Set the content served flag; ideally this should correlate to successful rendering of optimized content